UAF-WATC/idac/README.md

 ### Downloading IDAC
 Idac is a python module, meaning it can (and should) be imported directly to a python environment (e.g. `import idac as ida`).

 First navigate to the [IDAC repository](https://github.com/UAF-WATC/idac) and download the source code.
-There are numerous ways to do this, the easiest being to click on the green "code" button -> 'Download Zip'.
-Unzip, the module in an appropriate directory.
-For example, "python_modules" or "github_packages", if you have other python/github projects.
+There are numerous ways to do this, the easiest being to click on the green "code" button > 'Download Zip'.
+Then, unzip the module in an appropriate directory.
+For example, "python_modules" or "github_packages" are good directory names if you have other python/github projects.
 We do not recommend unpacking to your "Desktop" or other similar temporary locations.

 Before installing IDAC, we must ensure the environment is set up correctly.